jonreid/Xcode-TCR/README.md

 Upon a test failure, the revert script will revert your changes.
 It deletes any new files.
 (Any files ignored by your repo will remain.)
 And it shows you a dialog to letting you know it did its business.

+## TDD Mode

+Because the commit and revert scripts are separate, you can choose to use just the commit script.
+This turns the setup into a TDD tool: you can write failing tests and explore solutions freely.
+Commits only happen when tests pass — but failures don’t revert your work.

 ## Temporary Bypass

 To bypass TCR, deselect the Run script in the Testing Fails behaviors.
 This will keep any changes in place.